anoma/nspec/docs/node_architecture/engines/ticker.juvix.md

 # Ticker Engine

-The Ticker engine family provides a simple counter functionality, allowing clients to increment a counter and retrieve its current value.
+The Ticker engine provides a simple counter functionality, allowing clients to increment a counter and retrieve its current value.

 ## Purpose